 We had reached the beginning of the Paso Sico route.
 A six day ride along a dusty track, through a barren no-mans land in a remote part of the high Andes where Argentina and Chile meet.
-Logistically this was to be our most challenging route so far, with no chance to resupply food, and water-sources being up to two days apart, but we were more concerned about the wind.
+Logistically this was to be our most challenging route so far, with apparantly no chance to resupply food, and water-sources being up to two days apart.
+We had enough capacity to deal with food and water, what we were more worried about the wind.

 We had a small lunch, trying to get in the mode of rationing our food sensibly, and pushed on.

 I leaned backwards against it, and Pia leant on me, both of us facing back down the hill.
-I knew I didn’t have much energy left in me, and when the slope to our left opened up a few hundred meters further along, to show a track leading off to a nearby dwelling, I was more than relieved.
+I knew I didn’t have much energy left in me, and when the slope to our left opened up a few hundred meters further along, to show a track leading off to a nearby hut, I was more than relieved.
 The dwelling was locked and no-one was home, but the hills rising up around it offered some wind-protection.
 We squatted a vacant goat-pen made of piled up stones, which was protected on all sides.
 My headache was splitting by this point, which made me useless setting up camp.
 I lay in my sleeping bag, listening to the wind roar outside, hammers working away at the inside of my skull, while Pia made us some food.
-I fell asleep worried that if my headache didn’t go away, we would have to head back to San Antonio de los Cobres the next day, defeated.
+I fell asleep worried that if my headache didn’t go away, we would have to head back to San Antonio de los Cobres, defeated.

 Much to my relief, the next morning my headache had gotten better.
 We ate porridge, packed our bikes and headed back out in to the wind.
 For the first kilometre or so things seemed to have calmed down since the day before, but as we we neared a series of hairpin turns leading up to the first pass on the journey, it picked up again.
 Within twenty minutes it had grown so strong, that it almost stopped us in our tracks.